Reputation Management After an Arrest | The Discoverability Company

 Does an expungement automatically clean up my Google results?

-No. Expungement seals or erases the legal record, but it doesn't force websites to update their cached pages.
-You'll still need to submit removal requests to court record aggregators, data brokers, and mugshot sites separately, citing the expungement order as supporting documentation.
-Some platforms respond quickly; others take 30 to 90 days.
+No. Expungement seals or erases the legal record, but it does not force websites to update their cached pages.
+You will still need to submit removal requests to court record aggregators, data brokers, and mugshot sites separately, citing the expungement order as supporting documentation.
+Some platforms respond quickly.
+Others take 30 to 90 days.

 How long does it take for arrest records to disappear from Google search results?